necroware/silly-sound-bastard/README.md

 can be used to control bypass capacitors, to play with low-pass filtering and one for switching between mono and (fake-)stereo sound.

+# How does it sound?

+I made a [video](https://youtu.be/DKLKtH_rQJU) on my Youtube chanel about this Covox clone.

 # Bill of materials

 I have a good news for someone, who is especially keen to solder.
 Instead of